-- 4. Ability to independently analyze, assess and compose legal documents relevant to the fields of commercial and company law or of maritime and transport law within a given time frame. - 5.
-Ability to independently analyze and assess legal questions, relevant to the fields of commercial and company law or of maritime and transport law, in the relevant context of national, European or international law. - 6.
-Ability to independently provide solid legal advice on matters related to commercial and company law or to maritime and transport law based on a given factual setting and within a given time frame. - 7.
-Ability to work in a team in order to deliver solutions to legal or professional questions.
+- 4. Ability to independently analyze, assess and compose legal documents relevant to the fields of commercial and company law or of maritime and transport law, international trade law or of international arbitration and business law within a given time frame. - 5.
+Ability to independently analyze and assess legal questions, relevant to the fields of commercial and company law or of maritime and transport law, international trade law or of international arbitration and business law, in the relevant context of national, European or international law. - 6.
+Ability to independently provide solid legal advice on matters related to commercial and company law or to maritime and transport law, international trade law or of international arbitration and business law based on a given factual setting and within a given time frame.

+7. Ability to work in a team in order to deliver solutions to legal or professional questions.